2009 Commonwealth Bank Tournament of Champions: Qualifiers

 In September, Pe'er won back-to-back International events – the Guangzhou International Women's Open defeating Alberta Brianti 6–3, 6–4 and the Tashkent Open defeating Akgul Amanmuradova 6–3, 6–4 – her 4th and 5th Tour singles titles.
 As her first three career titles came in 2006, the win in Guangzhou broke a three-year title drought.
 Pe'er was also a three-time semifinalist this year – at Pattaya Women's Open, and Estoril Open and BGL Luxembourg Open.
-Representing Israel in Fed Cup in an away tie against the Ukraine, Pe'er won both her singles matches against Alona Bondarenko and Kateryna Bondarenko, each in three sets, although Israel lost the tie 3–2.
+Representing Israel in Fed Cup in an away tie against Ukraine, Pe'er won both her singles matches against Alona Bondarenko and Kateryna Bondarenko, each in three sets, although Israel lost the tie 3–2.
 Pe'er also teamed with Gisela Dulko to reach the doubles final at the BNP Paribas Open in March.
 She was also involved in a controversy in Dubai when she was denied a visa, which led to a penalty to the tournament and the withdrawal of then-defending Men's champion Andy Roddick.